ciarapimm/sens_of_PV_to_Qnet/README.md

 # sens_of_PV_to_Qnet
-This folder contatins videos which show the time evolving sensitivities of large-scale PV to heat flux in the south Indian Ocean and south east Pacific Ocean mode water foramtion regions.
+This folder contatins videos which show the time evolving sensitivities of large-scale PV to net heat flux (qnet) in the south Indian Ocean (SI) and south east Pacific Ocean (SE) mode water foramtion regions.